MrXiaoXiao/DIAS/README.md

 ## Dataset
-**link to dataset**: [here.](http://www.geophys.ac.cn/ArticleDataInfo.asp?MetaId=205)

-If you want to use your own data, you may first use 'GRM2HourlyRSF.m' and 'saveSAO2mat.m' matlab scripts to extract ionograms from GRM data.
+**link to dataset**: [here.](http://www.geophys.ac.cn/ArticleDataInfo.asp?MetaId=205) **link to trained model**: [here.](https://drive.google.com/file/d/109BTXlLsxSE_5LSV8SWxlggOZHjodhDT/view?usp=sharing) If you want to use your own data, you may first use 'GRM2HourlyRSF.m' and 'saveSAO2mat.m' matlab scripts to extract ionograms from GRM data.
-Then you may refer to jupyter notebook 'ConvertMat2PickleData.ipynb' under folder 'convert_GRM_to_input' to change data into desired format.
+Then you may refer to jupyter notebooks under folder 'convert_GRM_to_input' to change data into desired format.

 ## Prerequisites
 - [Python3.6](https://www.python.org)